Mother's Day From the Perspective of Someone Who's Not a Mom

 Let me begin by saying, I am not a mother (although I do have beautiful "fur-babies").
-This is what I think about Mother's Day; from a child's point of view, if you will.
+This is what I think about Mother's Day and why you should definitely show your mother some appreciation.

 At work this passed week, I've heard more people say, "Isn't every day Mother's Day?" and "This is so stupid." than I ever have before.
 What is it about this one day of the year that is so inconvenient for you?
 No one demands that on Mother's Day you buy expensive gifts, or super sappy cards.
 Mother's Day is not about material items, nor is any other holiday for that matter.

 Don't Overlook What Your Mother Does for You?

 I think a lot of people overlook the things that their mothers (and fathers/caregivers) do for them because they're just used to it, and I am no exception to this rule.
 This doesn't necessarily mean that we're ungrateful or that we don't appreciate it, it just means that we sometimes forget that she doesn't do it because she has to, she does it because she wants to- because she loves you.

 Mother's Day Is a Day to Reflect